talkpython/mastering-pycharm-course/your-turn/6-web-applications/readme.md

 ## Implement a view method

 Let's add a little structure.
-Create a file *next* to `views.py` called `fake_data.py`.
+Create a folder *next* to the views folder called `data`.
+In the `data` folder, create called `fake_data.py`.
 Copy this method into that file:

 ```python
 def get_orders():